markhartel/pwtc-mileage/README.md

 ## Usescases

-**Club statistician receives new rider signup sheet from ride leader.**
+**Club statistician receives new rider signup sheet from a ride leader.**
+1. The statistician logs in to the _pwtc.com_ website.
+1. Navigates to the administrator menus page.
+1. Selects the _Create Ride Sheets_ option under the _Rider Mileage_ submenu.
+1. A page displays that shows a table of all the posted rides that are without ride sheets.
+1. Finds the appropriate ride based on the rider signup sheet's name and date.
+1. Selects the _Create_ link in the _Action_ column of the ride's table row.
+1. Selects _OK_ when the confirmation dialog pops up.
+1. A page displays that is the ride sheet leader and mileage entry form.
+1. more...

+**Club statistician receives amended mileage from a rider about a ride.**
 * The statistician logs in to the _pwtc.com_ website.
-* Navigate to the admin menus page.
+* Navigates to the administrator menus page.
-* Select the _Create Ride Sheets_ option under the _Rider Mileage_ submenu.
+* Selects the _Manage Ride Sheets_ option under the _Rider Mileage_ submenu.
-* A page displays that shows a table of all the posted rides that are without ride sheets.
+* A page displays that shows a search form for existing ride sheets.
+* Selects the _From Date_ field and choose the ride's date from the popup calendar.
+* A table displays that shows all the existing ride sheets for that day.
-* Find the appropriate ride based on the rider signup sheet's name and date.
+* Finds the appropriate ride sheet based on the information given by the rider.
-* Select the _Create_ link in the _Action_ column of the ride's table row.
+* Selects the _Edit_ link in the _Action_ column of the ride sheet's table row.
-* Select _OK_ when the confirmation dialog pops up.
-* more...

-**Club statistician receives amended mileage from rider.**
+* A page displays that is the ride sheet leader and mileage entry form.
 * more...

 ## Rider Mileage Database Schema